ibm-cloud-docs/vmwaresolutions/archiref/adds/adds-infra-domain.md

 * In a cross-vCenter NSX environment, ELM allows to you manage all NSX Managers from a single vSphere Web Client
 * Single pane of glass management across all sites for both NSX and normal vCenter functions.

 ELM does not bring high availability for vCenter services, just simplifies the management of multiple vCenters.
-ELM is configured by the IC4VS automation when a secondary instance is deployed.
+ELM is configured by the {{site.data.keyword.vmwaresolutions_short}} automation when a secondary instance is deployed.

 ### Cross vCenter NSX
 {: #adds-infra-domain-multisite-nsx}